wearvr/nibiru-vr-unity-sdk-instructions/docs/optimizing-nibiru-experiences.md

 If you have a Nibiru development kit, connect the device via USB and build and run your application.

-If you do not have a development kit, build the APK and [submit it to WEARVR as a test build](https://users.wearvr.com/developers/devices/nibiru/test-builds), adding in the testing notes that you would like the profile logs for the build.
+If you do not have a development kit, build the APK and <a href="https://users.wearvr.com/developers/devices/nibiru/test-builds" target="_blank">submit a test build</a>, adding in the testing notes that you would like the profile logs for the build.
 WEARVR will run it on a Nibiru headset for you and send you the results so you can use them to diagnose any performance problems.

 ## Capturing the profile logs